shiminxst/shiminxst.github.io/_teaching/2024-fall-CSCE566.md

 8    | Data mining challenges                |
 9    | Introduction to deep learning         |
 10   | Application: medical image classification |
-11   | Selected Paper Presentation           |
+11   | Selected paper presentation           |

 ## Textbook
 This course does not have a required textbook.
 All necessary readings and materials will be made available on the course website.